ainfosec/FISSURE/Installer/Remote_Sensor_Node/README.md

 Run the command with `--help` for configuration, image, service, overlay, and health-timeout options.
 The default 180-second health window covers heavyweight SensorNode imports.
-For IP nodes, readiness accepts either an inbound HIPRFISR heartbeat or a fresh matching heartbeat receipt in the local HIPRFISR event log.
+Readiness is checked without modifying SensorNode runtime code.
+The deployer uses systemd state and `MainPID`, the persistent `sensor_node_uuid.uuid`, and the rendered remote YAML.
+IP nodes additionally require a fresh matching heartbeat receipt in the local HIPRFISR event log.

 ## Safety and lifecycle